 This option may not be right for everyone, especially if you're afraid you might be laid off if the pandemic worsens again and lockdowns return.

 Regardless of which payment plan you’re on, you should make sure to enroll in autopay if you’ve got a federal student loan.

-Signing up for automatic deposits will qualify you for a quarter-point (0.25) interest rate reduction, which could be very helpful if rates return to their pre-COVID levels at the end of the year.
+Signing up for automatic deposits will qualify you for a 0.25% interest rate reduction, which could be very helpful if rates return to their pre-COVID levels in the fall.